 In line with the valuations undertaken in 2004 and 2007, the Kingfisher Group and Trustee choose to take a longer view when looking at the funding of the Pension Scheme.
-A similar approach was adopted for the Scheme triennial funding valuations as at 31 March 2010 and 31 March 2013, with the aim of keeping the Group's annual contributions to the Scheme at a level broadly consistent with previous years.
-This was achieved principally by the introduction of property security in a partnership: Kingfisher Scottish Limited Partnership (KSLP) giving recourse to the Scheme to property assets in the event of Kingfisher's insolvency.
-On an ongoing basis, the Scheme receives a regular income stream from the partnership which forms part of the annual cash contribution from the Group to the Pension Scheme under the Schedule of Contributions.
+A similar approach was adopted for the Scheme triennial funding valuation as at 31 March 2010 and 31 March 2013, with the aim of keeping the Group's annual contributions to the Scheme at a level broadly consistent with previous years.
+This was achieved principally by the introduction of property security in a partnership: Kingfisher Scottish Limited Partnership (KSLP) giving recourse for the Scheme to property assets in the event of Kingfisher's insolvency.
+On an ongoing basis, the Scheme receives a regular income stream from the partnership.
+The amount payable under the Schedule of Contributions includes the SPV income.